The Web address of this

 Moving through the phases eventually

-produces stable acceptance of key losses on each level.
+produces stable acceptance of key losses and their impacts on each level.
 This

 allows grievers to gradually refocus their life energy and develop selective new